-- 9.3.2 Formal tendering procedures may be waived by Officers to whom powers have been delegated by the Chief Executive without reference to the Chief Executive (except in (9.3.2.3) to (9.3.2.6) below) where: - 9.3.2.1 the estimated expenditure or income does not, or is not reasonably expected to, exceed £50,000 (this figure to be reviewed annually); or - 9.3.2.2 where the supply is proposed under special arrangements negotiated by the DoH in which event the said special arrangements must be complied with; - 9.3.2.3 the timescale genuinely precludes competitive tendering.
-Failure to plan the work properly is not a justification for single tender; - 9.3.2.4 after considering the specification specialist expertise is required and is available from only one source (and this complies with any applicable public sector contracts Regulations); - 9.3.2.5 the task is essential to complete the project, AND arises as a consequence of a recently completed assignment and engaging different consultants for the new task would be inappropriate; or - 9.3.2.6 there is a clear benefit to be gained from maintaining continuity with an earlier project.
-However in such cases the benefits of such continuity must outweigh any potential financial advantage to be gained by competitive tendering; or - 9.3.2.7 where provided for in the Capital Investment Manual. - 9.3.3 The limited application of the single tender rules should not be used to avoid competition or for administrative convenience or to award further work to a consultant originally appointed through a competitive procedure. - 9.3.4 Where it is decided that competitive tendering is not applicable and should be waived by virtue of (c) to (f) above the fact of the waiver and the reasons should be documented and reported by the Chief Executive to the Board of Directors in a formal meeting. - 9.3.5 Except where SO 9.3, or a requirement under SO 9.2, applies, the Board of Directors shall ensure that invitations to tender are sent to a sufficient number of firms/individuals to provide fair and adequate competition as appropriate, and in no case less than three firms/individuals, having regard to their capacity to supply the goods or materials or to undertake the services or works required. - 9.3.6 The Board of Directors shall ensure that normally the firms/individuals invited to tender (and where appropriate, quote) are among those on approved lists [see Appendix of the Standing Financial Instructions].
-Where in the opinion of the Finance Director it is desirable to seek tenders from firms not on the approved lists, the reason shall be recorded in writing to the Chief Executive. - 9.3.7 The Tendering Procedure is set out in Appendix 1 to the Standing Financial Instructions. - 9.3.8 The Board of Directors shall review the Tendering Procedure not less than every two years.
+- 9.3.2 Formal tendering procedures may be waived by Officers to whom powers have been delegated by the Chief Executive without reference to the Chief Executive (except in (9.3.2.5) to (9.3.2.8) below) where: - 9.3.2.1 the estimated expenditure does not, or is not reasonably expected to, exceed £25,000 (this figure to be reviewed annually); or - 9.3.2.2 the estimated expenditure is expected to exceed £25,000 (this figure to be reviewed annually) but does not, or is not reasonably expected to exceed the applicable threshold for the purchase under the Public Procurement Regulations; or - 9.3.2.3 by virtue of Part 1 of the Public Contracts Regulations 2015 or Part 2, Chapter 2 of the Concessions Contracts Regulations, the contract does not require a tendering process; or - 9.3.2.4 the supply is proposed under special arrangements negotiated by the DoH in which event the said special arrangements must be complied with; - 9.3.2.5 the timescale genuinely precludes competitive tendering (and this complies with any applicable Public Procurement Regulations).
+Failure to plan the work properly is not a justification for single tender; or - 9.3.2.6 after considering the specification, specialist expertise is required and is available from only one source (and this complies with any applicable Public Procurement Regulations); or - 9.3.2.7 the task is essential to complete the project, AND arises as a consequence of a recently completed assignment and engaging different consultants for the new task would be inappropriate (and this complies with any applicable Public Procurement Regulations); or - 9.3.2.8 there is a clear benefit to be gained from maintaining continuity with an earlier project (and this complies with any applicable Public Procurement Regulations).
+However in such cases the benefits of such continuity must outweigh any potential financial advantage to be gained by competitive tendering; or - 9.3.2.9 where provided for in the Capital Investment Manual. - 9.3.3 The limited application of the single tender rules should not be used to avoid competition or for administrative convenience or to award further work to a consultant originally appointed through a competitive procedure. - 9.3.4 Where it is decided that competitive tendering is not applicable and should be waived by virtue of 9.3.2.5to 9.3.2.8 above the fact of the waiver and the reasons should be documented and reported by the Chief Executive to the Board of Directors in a formal meeting and the provisions of the applicable Public Procurement Regulations complied with. - 9.3.5 Except where SO 9.3, or a requirement under SO 9.2, applies, the Board of Directors shall ensure that invitations to tender are sent to a sufficient number of firms/individuals to provide fair and adequate competition as appropriate, and in no case less than three firms/individuals, having regard to their capacity to supply the goods or materials or to undertake the services or works required.